O. J. Howard: 2020 season

 On April 29, 2020, the Buccaneers exercised the fifth-year option on Howard's contract, worth $6.013 million guaranteed for the 2021 season.
 Howard recorded three catches for 50 yards and a touchdown during the 38–31 win over the Los Angeles Chargers in Week 4.
 He suffered a torn Achilles in the game, and was placed on injured reserve on October 6, 2020.
 He would go on to win his first Super Bowl ring with the team despite him not playing in the game due to injury as Tampa Bay beat the Kansas City Chiefs by a score of 31–9 in Super Bowl LV.

 2021 season

 Howard played in 17 games and recorded 14 receptions for 135 receiving yards and one receiving touchdown in the 2021 season.

 Buffalo Bills

 On March 16, 2022, Howard signed a one-year contract with the Buffalo Bills.
-He was released on August 30, 2022, as part of final roster cuts.
+He was released by the Bills on August 30, as a part of final roster cuts.